arshah18/arshah18.github.io/pages/service.md

 ---

 # Service
-- Mentorship for oncology fellows and data interns.
+- Mentorship for oncology fellows, research staff, and student interns.
-- Collaborations with cancer registry liaisons to improve data quality.
+- Partnership with registry liaisons to improve coding and data quality.
-- Workshops on reproducible pipelines and applied epidemiology.
+- Workshops on reproducible analytics, FHIR/HAPI workflows, and applied epi.